IBM/telco-network-cloud-drivers/content/users.md

 title: End Users
 weight: 60
 ---
-# End Users of Telco Network Cloud Orchestration (TNCO)
+# End Users of Telco Network Cloud Orchestration (TNC-O)

-The types of users for TNCO can be divided into a set of roles based on their main responsibility:
+The types of users for TNC-O can be divided into a set of roles based on their main responsibility:

 * VNF Engineering
 * Network Service Design